Ford Transit Custom Review & Prices

 Is the Ford Transit Custom a good van?

-As a medium-sized panel van, the Transit Custom has loads of alternatives, from the Mercedes Vito to the Renault Trafic and the Stellantis quadrilogy of the Peugeot Expert, Citroen Dispatch, Fiat Scudo and Vauxhall Vivaro.
-However, the Transit's better than any of them.
-It's actually our Van of the Year in the 2025 Carwow Car of the Year Awards.
+The Transit Custom has always been great to drive but the latest model builds on that with a really thoughtful and flexible design for both the cab and the load area.
+Alternatives include the Renault Trafic or Mercedes Vito, as well as the quadrilogy of identical vans from Stellantis - the Peugeot Expert, Citroen Dispatch, Fiat Scudo and Vauxhall Vivaro.
+However, the Ford’s better than any of them - taking the win for Van of the Year in the 2025 Carwow Car of the Year awards.

-The Transit Custom didn’t get to be the best-selling vehicle without an extensive series of feathers in its proverbial cap.
-You can have it with a choice of two body lengths and two heights, and as a regular van, crew van, or the very clever Multicab which offers five seats and a full loading length.
-For passengers, there’s the Spartan Transit Custom Kombi or the significantly plusher Tourneo Custom.
+The Transit Custom didn’t get to be the UK’s best-selling vehicle without having plenty to recommend it.
+The first feather in its cap is the sheer amount of choice in the range - there are two body lengths and two roof heights, plus the option of panel van, crew van, or the clever Multicab which has five seats but still a full loading length.
+For passengers, there’s the Transit Custom Combi, or the significantly plusher Tourneo Custom.

 The Ford Transit Custom lives up to its legacy and is the best medium-sized panel van you can buy

-The clever ‘Multicab’ body option is a new one, too - it uses an L-shaped bulkhead to provide seating for two passengers in the rear of the Transit Custom, with a narrow area next to them that provides full loading length.
+Ford’s clever new ‘Multicab’ body is a new one, using an L-shaped bulkhead.
+This allows it to seat five - three in the front and two in the rear - with a narrow area that gives the full loading length of the vehicle.

 Carwow’s the place to be if you’re thinking of changing your vehicle.
 Check out all our Ford deals, or get a great price on a used Ford.
 And remember that you can even use Carwow to help you sell your old van.